Good children work hard.

 Lazy children lose out.

 Working hard has an apotropaic effect on your fate.
+(So long as you keep working, bad things won’t happen to you.)

 This view of work ethic is so ingrained throughout children’s stories that it’s hardly noticed.
 However, there is speculation these days (in fact since the 1970s) that humanity may be facing a post-work future.
 Some argue that no human job is ‘safe’ from robots and apps — the caring and creative professions will be last to go, but go they will.